BrightTag/chopped-sui/README.md

 ## Library

-The library is a single JavaScript file building helpers for initializing components in the ChoppedSUI namespace.
+The library is a single JavaScript file building helpers for initializing components in the ChopSuey namespace.

 **TODO**: We should really be using browserify or requirejs to break this apart into smaller, testable parts.